The Explorer’s Passage Terms & Conditions

 *The Explorer’s Passage provides Travelers with a 1% discount for payments made via a bank wire transfer.
 The discount only applies to the portion(s) paid via bank wire transfer.
 Please contact us for more information on this.

 Payment Terms & Schedules

-TEP reserves the right to invoice or re-invoice Travelers for the correct price, in case of typo, computer, or human error.
+TEP reserves the right to invoice or re-invoice Travelers for the correct price, in case of typo, computer error, or human error.

 Any entity with whom you book our Trips, other than directly through The Explorer’s Passage, is working strictly as your agent.
 TEP does not accept responsibility for any payments made by you to these third parties until it is received by TEP and credited to your TEP invoice.